English Major (Bachelor of Arts)

 English Major with Writing Concentration

-During the winter quarter of the junior year, students who wish to take the writing concentration must apply for admission by submitting a portfolio of their work to the chair of the English department.
-The portfolio should contain independent writing as well as selected work previously done for academic credit.
+During the spring quarter of the sophomore year, students who wish to take the writing concentration must apply for admission by submitting a portfolio of their work to the chair of the English department.
+The portfolio should contain selected work previously done for academic credit and work written independently.
 Portfolio guidelines can be obtained in the English office.
 Eligibility for the concentration will be determined by a panel of faculty readers.